Integrative Medication Management

 Psychopharmacology is the study of biological materials that influence mental states.
 Such agents can help with changes in mood, sensation, thinking, or behavior.
 These medicines can be derived from plants or chemically synthesized in a laboratory.
 Psychopharmacology is used to treat conditions like depression, anxiety, psychosis, acute pain, chronic pain, insomnia and a number of other conditions.

 We believe that there are some medicines that can provide symptom relief and cures.
-Like antibiotics cure infections, medicines that act on the brain can sometimes provide a cure but more often than not, the “cure.”
-But more often than not, the cure remains while the medicine is being taken.
-Some people, thus, call medicines a bandaid only.
-Healing, we believe, is a multi-faceted process.
-And we have found that medicines that affect the psyche when used correctly foster that healing.
+Like antibiotics cure infections, medicines that act on the brain can sometimes provide a cure.
+But more often than not, the “cure” remains while the medicine is being taken.
+Thus, some people refer to medicines as a bandage.
+We believe healing is a multifaceted process.
+And we have found that, when used correctly, medicines that affect the psyche foster that healing.

 - Anxiolytics (Like Alprazolam, Clonazepam, Lorazepam)